Thyroid Removal Surgery

 Preparation

-The first phase of preoperative preparation is same in all Medicana Hospitals.
-After you decide to have a thyroidectomy, following examinations are performed to decide whether you can undergo this surgery:
+The first phase of preoperative preparation is the same in all Medicana Hospitals.
+After you decide to have a thyroidectomy, the following examinations are performed to determine if you can undergo this surgery:

 • Review of health history